MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

+What's up!

+Programming Your Brand Through The Internet

+Chapter 0: Why

+I want to start by introducing myself.

+My name is George Perez.

+I am the President of MOOTENS productions.

+The business is dual run with my wife Tracie Dang-Perez (CEO).

+We started with MOOTENS productions in 2015.

+There was a need to be filled where I wanted to make a cute gift for my wife during Christmas .

+I didn't have any money.

+I wanted to make something meaningful.

+Instead of doing an alternative:

+I put all of my:

+Time

+Energy

+and Space

+Into creating a cute little logo of half of our cats faces Moo and Mittens : MOOTENS.

+We combine the faces together and

+We get MOOTENS productions.

+The "productions" incorporates the background of hypermedia graphic design including audio, video, images, combined with programming through web technology to improve the transfer of ideas, experiences, and communication between people.

+From here I'm going to go for a little bit about what the structure of how we got here.

+This is going to be very important along the journey and along the story of explaining why we are here.

+We grew up in Southern California.

+I was born on August 4th 1992.

+Tracie was born 1993.

+We met High School 2010 and married 2018.

+My parents were born in Mexico and are American citizens now.

+We grew up and moving around to different houses and cities.

+Every moment of my life we were taught

+Go to school

+Do your hundred percent

+Work Hard

+And hopefully one day on the house

+have a family and be successful

+Bbe able to do what we want to do .

+as we grow up in life we realize that (most) everything that Society teaches us

+In terms of

+education,

+What is success

+What is life

+What is work

+What is money

+All of that just starts to fall apart when we actually live our lives

+Understand what life really is.

+this program is a not only a book in terms of a textbook and ebook

+It's also a video series, audiobook.

+Everything combined with images, links, tools, resources, and interactable sections.

+This makes the Hypermedia Course.

+Thank you for making the investment in continuing to grow and live your best life.

+Then thank you for sharing our energy.

+You are powerful.

+We learn and grow together.

+When you are better I am better.

+So go ahead and contact me at

+contact@MOOTENS.org

+424-440-4837

+---

 Chapter 0: Family History

-The history of my dad's side:
+The history of my Father's side:

-My dad's name is Jose De Jesus Perez and he grew up in a small farm town.
+My Dad's name is Jose de Jesus Perez.

+He grew up in a small farm town Apozol, Guadalajara, Mexico.
-Apozol, Guadalajara.

-He has this story of being able to own a radio.
+We have a family story of being able to own a radio.

-They're one of the first families to own a radio in the village.
+We were one of the first families to own a radio in the village.

-Batteries were a commodity so they had to take out a big D batteries and put them out of the sun and that would recharge it enough to have the radio play the local stations.
+Batteries were a commodity.

+They had to take out the big D batteries and put them out of the sun and that would recharge them enough to have the radio play the local stations.

-My dad left Mexico when he was 15 he was helping with the farm and at 15 he had the opportunity to go to the "new world" which the United States.
+My dad left Mexico when he was 15 he was helping with the farm and at 15 he had the opportunity to go to the United States.

- Just propertunities, for jobs.
+ For opportunities, for jobs.

- It was a new world to him.
+ It was a new world to him, but we .

  My grandpa had worked on the U.S. Railroad and there's a lot of history beyond that.

  My dad came, he worked, he met my mom.

- They were childhood friends in terms of the village that theygroup in in was small.
+ They were childhood friends in terms of the village that they grew up in and it was small.

- In those rural towns of Mexico, every one really knows every so everyone was not surprised when they were together (I'm assuming).
+I am not surprised they are together.

- He worked his ass off and he showed us what hard work really is.
+They worked their asses off and they showed us what hard work really is.

- When I think of the impact that my dad had on me:

- For sure one of the main things are:
+ When I think of the impact that my parents had on me and the main things are:

  Working your ass off.